 \section{The unoriented Bogomolov multiplier}

-The paper \cite{ASSU23} shows that the complete obstruction to extend orientable free surface actions to a 3-manifold is the Bogomolov multiplier $B_0(G)$.
-This invariant comes from algebraic geometry \cite{Bo92,Bo04,Bo87} and is isomorphic as the quotient of the Schur multiplier $\ma{M}(G)$ by the subgroup generated by toral classes.
-A toral class is a $G$-cobordism over the torus.
-The unoriented case has more extendable elements, as we saw in Proposition \ref{prC1}.
-Therefore, in addition to the toral classes, we have the disjoint union of $G$-cobordisms over the Klein bottle and the $G$-cobordisms over the projective space (different from the trivial $G$-bundle).
-The obstruction to extend an unoriented free surface action to a 3-manifold is defined as follows: \begin{defn} For a finite group $G$, the {\bf unoriented Bogomolov multiplier}, denoted by $B_0(G;\ZZ_2)$, is defined as the quotient of the unoriented Schur multiplier $\ma{M}(G;\ZZ_2)$ by the subgroup generated by the $G$-cobordisms over torus $\langle x,y\rangle$, the Klein bottle $(x',y')$, and the projective space $(z)$, where $[x,y]=1$, $\{x',y'\}=1$, and $z^2=1$. \end{defn}
+The Bogomolov multiplier originally arose as an obstruction to the rationality\footnote{An algebraic variety is considered rational if it possesses a Zariski open subset isomorphic to an open subset of some projective space.} of an algebraic variety $X$ over $\mathbb{C}$.
+Bogomolov \cite{Bo87} studied the quotient variety $X = V/G$, where $V$ is a faithful linear representation of a linear algebraic group $G$ over $\CC$ (we restrict to the case where $G$ is a finite group).
+Saltman \cite{Sal84} and Bogomolov \cite{Bo87} provided the following explicit description:

-The present section aims to show that the complete obstruction to extend an unoriented surface action to a 3-manifold (possibly unoriented) is the unoriented Bogomolov multiplier, which is Theorem \ref{main} below.
-The proof of this result requires some prerequisites.
-We start with a construction coming from algebraic geometry.
+where $A$ ranges over all bicyclic subgroups of $G$, i.e., subgroups generated by two commuting elements.
+The rationality of $V/G$ is equivalent to the condition that the field of invariants $\CC(G)^G$ is a pure transcendental extension of the constant field $\CC$; this is the classical Noether problem \cite{Sw83}.
+Moravec \cite{Mo12} gave another description of $B_0(G)$, based on the bordism interpretation of the Schur multiplier due to Miller \cite{Mi52}.
+This description considers the quotient of $\mathcal{M}(G)$ by the subgroup generated by extendable $G$-cobordisms over the torus, or equivalently, the classes of principal $G$-bundles with base space a disjoint union of tori (free $G$-actions on a disjoint union of tori).
+These are extendable because the free action of $G$ extends to a (not necessarily free) action on a three-manifold.
+In summary, we obtain the isomorphism

-\begin{defn}[\cite{ASSU23}, Def.
-3.23] Let $V$ be a finite-dimensional real $G$-representation.
-The {\it blow-up} $\gamma(V)$ of $V$ is the total space of the bundle of real lines $\mathbb{P}(V)$ of $V$:
+Thus it is natural to define an analogous invariant in the unoriented setting as follows: \begin{defn} For a finite group $G$, the \textbf{unoriented Bogomolov multiplier}, denoted $B_0(G;\ZZ_2)$, is the quotient of the unoriented Schur multiplier $\mathcal{M}(G;\ZZ_2)$ by the subgroup generated by the $G$-cobordisms over the torus $\langle x,y\rangle$, the Klein bottle $(x',y')$, and the projective space $(z)$, subject to $[x,y]=1$, $\{x',y'\}=1$, and $z^2=1$. \end{defn}